Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 Overview

-Working alongside other postgraduate students from Textiles, Visual Communication, Illustration, Graphics and Fine Art, you’ll develop your own projects while undertaking practice-led research, theory and professional practice modules.
+Working alongside other postgraduate students from Textiles, Visual Communication, Illustration, Graphics and Fine Art pathways, you’ll develop your own projects while undertaking practice-led research, theory and professional practice modules.

-Specialist tutors and technicians will guide your progress, supporting you to create your own approach and make your design outcomes more successful.
+Specialist tutors and technicians will guide your progress, supporting you to create your own approach and make coherent and visually exciting design outcomes.

-You'll use subject-specific studios and workshops and have access to specialist software and computers.
-Our excellent art and design library provides access to books, ebooks, magazines and periodicals and is supported by a dedicated team.
+You'll use subject-specific studios and workshops and have access to technical equipment, specialist software and computers.
+Our excellent art and design library provides access to printed books, ebooks, magazines and periodicals and a range of other resources through interlibrary arrangements.
+You will be supported by a very enthusiastic team and a dedicated art and design librarian.

-The year-long Design Master’s culminates in a public exhibition.
-Our aim is for you to graduate with a broad, informed outlook, a genuine confidence in your abilities and the professional skills necessary to succeed in your chosen specialism.
+The Master’s programme culminates in a public exhibition.
+Our aim is for you to graduate with a broad, informed outlook, a genuine confidence in your abilities built through experience and the professional skills necessary to succeed in your chosen specialism.

 Course structure